RPGroup-PBoC/human_impacts/data/water/NOAA_NCEI_ocean_warming/README.md

 ## Notes
 Temperature anomalies in the original data are reported with respect to the 1955-2006 mean temperature.
 In the processed file, temperature anomalies are reported with respect to the 1958-1962 mean, following Cheng et al, 2017.
 All uncertainties reported in the processed file are the 95% confidence interval.

+The uncertainties reported in the Key Numbers are the 95% confidence interval of the temperature change with respect to the reference temperature (average temperature during pentadal period 1958-1962) rounded to one significant figure.
+Uncertainty is obtained from the summary statistics provided in the original source, assuming worst-case scenario for correlation among variables.
+In this case, perfect positive correlation is assumed for years 1958-1962, and perfect negative correlation is assumed between the 1958-1962 average and the 2019 value.